martinsolent/figma/docs/pixel_perfect/pixel-perfect-app-bar.md

 1. Create a Frame with Frame Tool or press `F` on keyboard
-2. Call the Frame Top-App-bar
+2. Call the Frame **Top-App-bar**
-3. Set Height & Width 360x64
+3. Set Height & Width **360x64**
-4. Set Grid to 8pt
+4. Set Grid to **8pt**

 ![](../images/pixel_perfect/top_bar/bar_1.png)

- We could bring in icons using a plug-in but we will import a icons libary this gives us the option to swap out (change) any of the icons.
+ We could bring in icons using a plug-in, but we will import a icons libary this gives us the option to swap out (change) any of the icons.
 This will only work in the teams (Education Teams) version of Figma.

 Go to [figma.com/community](https://www.figma.com/community) and search for Material Design Icons.

 ![](../images/pixel_perfect/top_bar/FC_1.png)

-Click add to Figma button - Once in figma it needs to be within the shared team area rather than in your drafts folder and you need to have permissions to access where it is stored.
+Click **Add to Figma** button - Once in figma it needs to be within the shared Team area rather than in your drafts folder and you need to have permissions to access where it is stored.

 ![](../images/pixel_perfect/top_bar/FC_2.png)